0ffkilter/CS52-Autograder/README.md

 python autograder.py --gather <assign_num>
 ```

-Gathers files and grades any student with a regex match on <student_name> in either their name or email
+Gathers files any student with a regex match on <student_name> in either their name or email
 ```
 python autograder.py --gather <assign_num> --student <student_name>
 ```